jennetd/OT/README.md

 Contents:

-MakeModulePlots.py - draws 2D plots showing noise mean and RMS (THR and CAL), bad bump tests, pixel alive, and masking text as a function of pixel position on the MaPSA
+MakeModulePlots.py - draws 2D plots showing noise mean and RMS (THR and CAL), bad bump tests, pixel alive, and masking test as a function of pixel position on the MaPSA